 State of Maryland Visions Where Addressed in Plan2040 Quality of Life and Sustainability : A high quality of life is achieved through universal stewardship of the land, water, and air resulting in sustainable communities and protection of the environment.
 Included throughout Plan2040.
 See especially: Vision, Themes, and Goals NE1, NE2, NE3, NE6, BE1, BE2, and BE3 and their supporting policies.
 Public Participation : Citizens are active partners in the planning and implementation of community initiatives and are sensitive to their responsibilities in achieving community goals.
 Summary of public participation provided in Our Community, Our Voice section and in the public engagement appendix.
 Commitment to community engagement in future planning: BE3 Growth Areas : Growth is concentrated in existing population and business centers, growth areas adjacent to these centers, or strategically selected new centers.
 Development, Redevelopment and Revitalization are concentrated in areas identified on the Planned Land Use Map, Development Policy Area Map in the Planning for the Built Environment Goals BE5, BE6, BE7, BE8, BE9, BE10 and BE13 and supporting policies.
 Community Design: Compact, mixed-use, walkable design consistent with existing community character and located near available or planned transit options is encouraged to ensure efficient use of land and transportation resources and preservation and enhancement of natural systems, open spaces, recreational areas, and historical, cultural, and archeological resources.
 Compact, mixed use, walkable design consistent with community character: Goals BE 1, BE 2, BE3, BE5, BE7; Focusing development near transit: Goals BE7, BE9; Preservation and enhancement of nature, open space, and recreation areas: Goals NE 1, NE2, NE3, HC8; Preservation of historical and cultural resources: BE14 Infrastructure : Growth areas have the water resources and infrastructure to accommodate population and business expansion in an orderly, efficient, and environmentally sustainable manner.
-Water and sewer infrastructure: Goal NE5; Transportation infrastructure: BE1, BE15; Schools, Libraries, Services for Aging population and individuals with Disabilities, Park and Recreation Facilities, Waste Management Services, Police, Fire and Emergency Service: BE1, HC1, HC2, HC3, HC4, HC5, HC6, HC8, HC9 and HC10 Transportation : A well-maintained, multimodal transportation system facilitates the safe, convenient, affordable, and efficient movement of people, goods, and services within and between population and business centers.
+Water and sewer infrastructure: Goal NE5; Transportation infrastructure: BE15 Transportation : A well-maintained, multimodal transportation system facilitates the safe, convenient, affordable, and efficient movement of people, goods, and services within and between population and business centers.
 Goal BE15 and Move Anne Arundel!, Transportation Functional Master Plan adopted by County Council and referenced in Plan2040.
 Housing : A range of housing densities, types, and sizes provides residential options for citizens of all ages and incomes.
 Goals BE11 and BE12 Economic Development : Economic development and natural resource-based businesses that promote employment opportunities for all income levels within the capacity of the State's natural resources, public services, and public facilities are encouraged.
 Addressed in Planning for a Healthy Economy Goals HE1, HE2, HE3, HE4, HE5, HE6, and HE7 and their supporting policies.
 Environmental Protection : Land and water resources, including the Chesapeake and coastal bays, are carefully managed to restore and maintain healthy air and water, natural systems, and living resources.
 Addressed in Planning for the Natural Environment Goals, NE1, NE2, NE3, NE4 and their supporting policies.
 Resource Conservation : Waterways, forests, agricultural areas, open space, natural systems, and scenic areas are conserved.
 Addressed in Planning for the Natural Environment Goals, NE1, NE2, NE3, NE4 and their supporting policies.
 Stewardship : Government, business entities, and residents are responsible for the creation of sustainable communities by collaborating to balance efficient growth with resource protection.
 Included throughout Plan2040.
 See especially: Vision, Themes, and Goals NE1, NE2, NE3, NE6, BE1, BE2, and BE3 and their supporting policies.
 Implementation : Strategies, policies, programs, and funding for growth and development, resource conservation, infrastructure, and transportation are integrated across the local, regional, state, and interstate levels to achieve these Visions.
 Integrated throughout Plan2040 and addressed specifically in the Implementation Plan appendix.